top of page

 If you are not confident about bending you can do it in stages.

-Make sure to apply fertiliser so the growth doesn't slow down.
+Once the bending is done and you have a shape you like be sure to apply a slow release fertiliser so the growth doesn't slow down.

 Once the plants have been growing for a few weeks they will have extended beyond the wiring done so far.